-1.1.1 Opt-Out Notice.
-Subject to the terms and conditions of this Agreement (including this Section 11.4 (Nurix Opt-Out)), on a Profit-Share Product-by-Profit-Share Product basis, Nurix shall have the right, exercisable in its sole discretion, to elect to opt-out of: (a) all of the Nurix Opt-In Agreements then in effect with respect to such Profit-Share Product and instead receive the royalty payments described in Section 13.10 (Royalties); or (b) if a Profit-Share Product Agreement has been executed and remains in effect, only the Co-Promotion Agreement with respect to such Profit-Share Products shall continue to apply, subject to any applicable terms of the relevant Nurix Opt-In Agreements.
-Nurix may exercise its right to opt-out under this Section 11.4.1 (Opt-Out Notice) by delivery to Seagen of written notice indicating such exercise and whether such exercise is under clause (a) or (b) of this Section 11.4.1 (Opt-Out Notice) (each such notice, a "Nurix Opt-Out Notice"); provided, however, that Nurix may not, without the prior written consent of Seagen, deliver a Nurix Opt-Out Notice under clause (a) or (b) prior to [] anniversary of Nurix's exercise of its Profit-Share Product to this Section 11.4 (Nurix Opt-Out and Section 13.7.2(b), each Licensed Product that prior to such Nurix opt-Out Date was a Profit-Share Product as further described in Section 11.4.2 (Opt-Out Date and Wind-Down), including the Sales Milestone Payments, and royalty payments for Net Sales of such Licensed Product for the remainder of the applicable Royalty Term as further described in Article 13 (Financial Terms).
+11.4.1 Opt-Out Notice.
+Subject to the terms and conditions of this Agreement (including this Section 11.4 (Nurix Opt-Out)), on a Profit-Share Product-by-Profit-Share Product basis, Nurix shall have the right, exercisable in its sole discretion, to elect to opt-out of: (a) all of the Nurix Opt-In Agreements then in effect with respect to such Profit-Share Product and instead receive the royalty payments described in Section 13.10 (Royalties); or (b) if a Profit-Share Product Agreement has been executed and remains in effect, only the Co-Promotion Agreement with respect to such Profit-Share Product, in which case the terms and conditions of the Profit-Share Product Agreement and of this Agreement with respect to Profit-Share Products shall continue to apply, subject to any applicable terms of the relevant Nurix Opt-In Agreements.
+Nurix may exercise its right to optout under this Section 11.4.1 (Opt-Out Notice) by delivery to Seagen of written notice indicating such exercise and whether such exercise is under clause (a) or (b) of this Section 11.4.1 (Opt-Out Notice) (each such notice, a "Nurix Opt-Out Notice"); provided, however, that Nurix may not, without the prior written consent of Seagen, deliver a Nurix Opt-Out Notice under clause (a) or (b) prior to [] anniversary of Nurix's exercise of its Profit-Share Option.
+For clarity, following the Nurix Opt-Out Date with respect to all Nurix Opt-In Agreements for a Profit-Share Product, subject to this Section 11.4 (Nurix Opt-Out) and Section 13.7.2(b), each Licensed Product that prior to such Nurix Opt-Out Date was a Profit-Share Product will remain a Licensed Product and thereafter be eligible to receive the Milestone Payments achieved by such Licensed Product as further described in Section 11.4.2 (Opt-Out Date and Wind-Down), including the Sales Milestone Payments, and royalty payments for Net Sales of such Licensed Product for the remainder of the applicable Royalty Term as further described in Article 13 (Financial Terms).